monarch-initiative/phenol/README.md

 # OntoLib

 A modern Java library for working with (biological) ontologies.
+This repository was forked from https://github.com/Phenomics/ontolib on January 27, 2018.
+This fork will be developed to extend various aspects of ontolib and may be merged back with ontolib in the future.

 ## In Brief